 Students with disabilities under IDEA or Section 504 may be eligible for credit accommodations.
 Credit accommodations provide alternatives for students with disabilities in earning the standard and verified credits required to graduate with a Standard Diploma.
-Credit accommodations for the Standard Diploma shall be determined by the student's Individualized Education Program (IEP) or Section 504 team, including the student where appropriate, at any point after the student's eighth-grade year.
+A student who is pursuing an Advanced Studies Diploma and whose Individualized Education Program (IEP) specifies a credit accommodation for world languages may substitute two standard units of credit in computer science for two standard units of credit in a world language.
+All credit accommodations shall be determined by the student's IEP or Section 504 team, including the student where appropriate, at any point after the student's eighth-grade year.
 The school must secure the informed written consent of the parent/guardian and the student, as appropriate, to choose credit accommodations after review of the student's academic history and full disclosure of the student's options.